neilpeterson/kubernetes-burst-scheduler/README.md

 ## Attribution

 This is my first go project and first exposure to the Kubernetes go client.
-Throughout these two resources have been invaluable.
+Throughout, these two resources have been invaluable.
 Many thanks to the contributing teams.

 - [Joe Beda controller sample](https://github.com/jbeda/tgik-controller)
 - [Tu Nguyen kubewatch example / blog](https://engineering.bitnami.com/articles/kubewatch-an-example-of-kubernetes-custom-controller.html)

 ## Example use case:

+**Environment:**

-You have a Kuebrentes cluster that consists of three nodes.
-Virtual Kublet has been configured to present Azure Container Instances as a virtual node on a Kubernetes cluster.
+You have a Kubernetes cluster with three nodes.
+[Virtual Kublet](https://github.com/virtual-kubelet/virtual-kubelet) has been configured to present Azure Container Instances as a virtual node on the cluster.
 The cluster looks like this:

 ```
 NAME                                   STATUS    ROLES     AGE       VERSION